Southwest Airlines Co. LUV

 Notes

-Open letter on Stronger Southwest campaign letterhead (custom branded with Southwest-style red/yellow/blue swoosh).
-Pure prose letter with no charts or data visualizations — visual interest is low but rhetorical craft is strong.
-Notable rhetorical moves: (1) repeatedly quotes Jordan's own words ('strong... despite the financial results', 'battle for the heart of our company', 'one of many' investors) to expose contradiction and arrogance; (2) cites third-party validation from Artisan Partners and the Southwest Airlines Pilots Association; (3) frames management response (poison pill, sudden assigned-seating announcement, unilateral board refreshment) as entrenchment tactics.
-Appendix (pp.6-9) contains detailed bios of all 10 director nominees — heavy aviation expertise (Ryanair, Virgin America, Hawaiian, Air Canada, WestJet, JetBlue).
-Page 10 discloses ~11% economic exposure.
-Campaign phase = proxy_fight: Elliott has formally nominated a slate and explicitly threatens to take it to a special meeting.
+Second-stage open letter in Elliott's Southwest campaign — follows the June 2024 13D and July 2024 presentation, precedes the Sept.
+9 meeting the letter references.
+Branded 'StrongerSouthwest.com' microsite with Southwest-style red/yellow/blue swoosh.
+Pure prose letter; no charts or data visualizations, so visual interest is low but rhetorical craft is high.
+Notable moves: (1) repeatedly quotes Jordan's own words ('strong... despite the financial results', 'battle for the heart of our company', 'one of many' investors) to expose contradiction; (2) cites third-party validation from Artisan Partners and the Southwest Airlines Pilots Association; (3) frames management's poison pill, sudden assigned-seating announcement, and unilateral board refresh as entrenchment.
+Appendix (pp.6-9) contains detailed bios of all 10 director nominees — heavily aviation-credentialed (Ryanair, Virgin America, Hawaiian, Air Canada, WestJet, JetBlue).
+Page 10 discloses ~11% combined economic exposure.
+Author field carries both signatories (John Pike and Bobby Xu).